Tabo (hygiene): Usage

-Filipinos use the tabo in addition to or instead of toilet paper to wash after using the bathroom.
+Filipinos use the tabò in addition to or instead of toilet paper to wash after using the bathroom.
 Not all toilets in the Philippines have an automatic flush, so instead, a timbâ (generally a plastic pail with a metal handle) and a tabò kept floating inside it is used.
 Upon entering the toilet, the pail should be checked if it has enough water.

-Filipinos thoroughly wash their hands after going to the toilet, using water and any available cleansing agent be it soap or a laundry detergent bar.
+Filipinos thoroughly wash their hands after going to the toilet, using water and any available cleansing agent such as soap or laundry detergent.

 Culture

 Language

 Michael Tan mentioned that in the 17th century, the Jesuit Ignacio Alcina noticed how different words were used in the Visayan languages to refer to washing the feet, the hands, and the genitalia.
 One of Tan's readers wrote to confirm this, giving the many verbs for different types of washing, many of which probably involved the tabò.

 Adaptation to the environment

-The tabo is crafted out of two of the more ubiquitous items in the Philippine natural environment: coconut and bamboo.
+The tabò is made out of two of the more ubiquitous items in the Philippine environment: coconut and bamboo.

-The use of the tabo is ecological in the way it recycles coconut shells.
+The use of the tabò is ecological in the way it recycles coconut shells.
 More importantly with regards to the toilet, it allows an economical use of water, often a scarce resource in many of the homes of Filipino families.
 For this purpose, the traditional tabo loses in terms of effectivity in saving water to the modern plastic version.
-The traditional tabo was developed in a pre-toilet era.
+The traditional tabò was developed in a pre-toilet era.
 It takes less water than the plastic one, not enough for flushing the toilet.
-The plastic tabo takes just about the right amount of water, which can have enough force for flushing, but that also requires some degree of artistry in the way one douses the water.
+The plastic tabò takes just about the right amount of water, which can have enough force for flushing, but that also requires some degree of artistry in the way one douses the water.